message/iata/BE.md

 - residents of Australia, Israel, Japan, Korea (Rep.), New Zealand, Rwanda, Singapore and Thailand;
 - merchant seamen;
 - passengers with a diplomatic passport traveling on duty;
-- passengers with an Essential Journey Certificate issued by a Belgian embassy or consulate.
+- passengers with an Essential Journey Certificate issued by a Belgian consulate or embassy or a "note verbale" stating that the country of destination is allowing them to enter.
-4. Passengers must have an Essential Journey Certificate issued by a Belgian embassy or consulate.
+4. Passengers must have an Essential Journey Certificate issued by a Belgian consulate or embassy or a "note verbal" stating that the country of destination is allowing them to enter.
 - This does not apply to:
 - nationals and residents of Switzerland and EEA Member States;
-- residents of Australia, Israel, Japan, Korea (Rep.), New Zealand, Rwanda, Singapore and Thailand;
+- residents of Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New-Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand, USA, arriving from Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New-Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand or USA.
 - passengers with a "C" visa issued by Belgium after 18 March 2020;
 - merchant seamen;
 - passengers with a diplomatic passport traveling on duty;